-- XVI.
-Based upon our criteria and assessment of the peer-reviewed literature, initial epidural steroid injections (transforaminal, interlaminar, or caudal) have been medically proven to be effective and, therefore, are considered medically appropriate for ANY of the following conditions when ALL the associated criteria are met: - A. Treatment of presumed radiculopathy, when all the following criteria are met: - 1.
-There has been failure of at least four (4) weeks of conservative treatment (e.g., exercise, physical therapy, chiropractic care, or medications such as nonsteroidal anti-inflammatory drugs [NSAIDS] or analgesics); - 2.
-The individual is participating in a comprehensive pain management program that includes all the following: physical therapy, patient education, psychosocial support, and oral medications; - 3.
-Presence of pain, dysesthesia(s), or paresthesia(s) reported by the individual in a level-specific referral pattern of an involved named spinal root(s) causing significant functional limitations, (i.e., diminished quality of life and impaired age-appropriate activities of daily living), and either of the following: - a.
-Documentation of one or more of the following, concordant with nerve root compression of the involved named spinal root(s) demonstrated on a detailed neurologic examination within the prior three months: - i.
-Loss of strength of specific named muscle(s) or myotomal distribution(s), - ii.
-Altered sensation to light touch, pressure, pin prick, or temperature in the sensory distribution, - iii.
-Diminished, absent, or asymmetric reflex(es); or - b.
-Documentation of either of the following studies performed within the prior 24 months: - i.
-A concordant radiologist's interpretation of an advanced diagnostic imaging study (MRI or CT) of the spine demonstrating compression of the involved named spinal nerve root(s), or - ii.
-Electrodiagnostic studies (EMG/NCVs) diagnostic of nerve root compression of the involved named spinal nerve root(s); - 4.
+- XV.
+Based upon our criteria and assessment of the peer-reviewed literature, initial epidural steroid injections (transforaminal, interlaminar, or caudal) have been medically proven to be effective and, therefore, are considered medically appropriate for ANY of the following conditions when ALL the associated criteria are met: - A. Treatment of presumed radiculopathy, when ALL the following criteria are met: - 1.
+There has been failure of at least four weeks of conservative treatment (e.g., exercise, physical therapy, chiropractic care, or medications such as nonsteroidal anti-inflammatory drugs (NSAIDS) or analgesics - 2.
+The individual is participating in a comprehensive pain management program that includes ALL the following: physical therapy, patient education, psychosocial support, and oral medications - 3.
+Presence of pain, dysesthesia(s), or paresthesia(s) reported by the individual in a level-specific referral pattern of an involved named spinal root(s) causing significant functional limitations, (i.e., diminished quality of life and impaired age-appropriate activities of daily living), and EITHER of the following: - a.
+Documentation of ONE or MORE of the following, concordant with nerve root compression of the involved named spinal root(s) demonstrated on a detailed neurologic examination within the prior three months: - i.
+Loss of strength of specific named muscle(s) or myotomal distribution(s) - ii.
+Altered sensation to light touch, pressure, pin prick, or temperature in the sensory distribution - iii.
+Diminished, absent, or asymmetric reflex(es) - b.
+Documentation of EITHER of the following studies performed within the prior 24 months: - i.
+A concordant radiologist's interpretation of an advanced diagnostic imaging study (MRI or CT) of the spine demonstrating compression of the involved named spinal nerve root(s) - ii.
+Electrodiagnostic studies (EMG/NCVs) diagnostic of nerve root compression of the involved named spinal nerve root(s). - 4.
 Advanced diagnostic imaging within 24 months is required for cervical/thoracic interlaminar and transforaminal epidural steroid injections. - B. Treatment of presumed radiculitis or radicular pain, when ALL the following criteria are met: - 1.
-Failure of at least four (4) weeks of conservative treatment (e.g., exercise, physical therapy, chiropractic care, or medications such as NSAIDS or analgesics);
+Failure of at least four weeks of conservative treatment (e.g., exercise, physical therapy, chiropractic care, or medications such as NSAIDS or analgesics; - 2.
+The individual is participating in a comprehensive pain management program that includes ALL the following: physical therapy, patient education, psychosocial support, and oral medications; and - 3.
+Advanced diagnostic imaging within 24 months is required for cervical/thoracic interlaminar and transforaminal ESI. - C. As an initial trial for treatment for those with evidence of neurogenic claudication (e.g, leg pain, paraesthesia, heaviness, or cramping brought on when walking and relieved when leaning forward or sitting down) when ALL the following criteria are met: - 1.
+Diagnostic evaluation has ruled out other potential causes of pain;